Skip to main content

 My Desktop is a stupidly heavy bit of wood rescued from an office refurbishment job in Bristol.
 A friend saw a load of wood going in the bin, so just chucked it in his boot and gave me a call.
 For legs, I'm using Flexispot EF1 which I like, especially for the price.

-I'm using Full Fully Jarvis Dual Monitor Arms, with a laptop stand on one of the arms.
+I'm using Fully Jarvis Dual Monitor Arms, with a laptop stand on one of the arms.
 I was lucky enough to be given this by a friend, and don't think I'll go back now.

 To hide a few old drill holes I'm using a Dotgrid Black deskmat, mostly as it had a good review from David Darnes.